matthewpalmer/matthewpalmer.github.io/_posts/2019-03-11-free-squarespace-referral-program.md

 category: web
 ---

-This guide is going to teach you how to set up a free affiliate referral program (like "refer a friend and get $20 off your next order") for your Squarespace store.
+This guide is going to teach you how to set up a free referral program (like "refer a friend and get $20 off your next order") for your Squarespace store.

+If you’re looking for a guide to setting up a Squarespace affiliate program, [check out my tutorial here](/blog/2019/08/20/squarespace-affiliate-marketing-program-guide/index.html).

+(What’s the difference between a referral program and an affiliate program?
+A referral program lets regular customers share your store with their friends to earn rewards.
+An affiliate program lets influential people earn commissions from sharing your store with their large audience.)

 ![Successful Squarespace referral program][img-0]